 Let’s see how brute force attack works now.
 Attackers have a handful of readily and freely available tools (such as Metasploit, John the Ripper, Hydra, etc.).

 Most of the time, attackers use automated tools or scripts with a list of usernames and passwords.
-The tool will automatically send the combination of these usernames and passwords to the targeted system, such as a web application server.
-The tool will check if the authentication is successful or not.
+The tool automatically sends the combination of these usernames and passwords to the targeted system, such as a web application server, and checks whether the authentication is successful.

-Here is a screenshot of the Hydra tool launching a brute force attack and the valid passwords found against the targets.
+Here is a screenshot of the Hydra tool used to launch the brute force attack and the valid passwords found against the targets.

 Here is another screenshot of the “DomainPasswordSpray” tool.

-Another post-exploitation tool called CrackMapExec (CME) targets Active Directory user accounts to conduct lateral movement.
-The CME can also brute force passwords for a specified user on a single target system or across an entire network.
-The following examples show how attackers use CME to brute force credential authentication by using a supplied list of usernames and a single password.
+Another post-exploitation tool, CrackMapExec (CME), targets Active Directory user accounts to conduct lateral movement.
+The CME can also brute-force passwords for a specified user on a single target system or across an entire network.
+The following examples show how attackers use CME to brute-force credential authentication using a supplied list of usernames and a single password.

 Examples:

-The remote desktop protocol (RDP) brute force attack is one of the most common methods attackers use to gain access to Windows workstations or servers.
+The remote desktop protocol (RDP) brute force attack is one of the most common methods attackers use to Windows workstations or servers.
 This method is so successful that ransomware groups have used open RDP ports to deliver malware payloads.

 How to Prevent a Brute Force Attack?